 US officials: Iran is not open for business _ yet

-WASHINGTON (AP) — U.S. officials said Tuesday that an interim deal with Iran that promises to curb its nuclear program in exchange for some relief from economic sanctions does not mean that Tehran is open for business.
+WASHINGTON (AP) — U.S. officials said Tuesday that an interim deal with Iran that curbs its nuclear program in exchange for some relief from economic sanctions that have crippled its economy does not mean that Tehran is open for business.

 Iran agreed in November to slow its uranium enrichment program to a level that is far below what would be necessary to make a nuclear bomb.
 It also agreed to giving international inspectors more access to its facilities as a way to give world leaders confidence that it is not trying to build weapons in secret.

 In exchange, the U.S. and five other nations — Britain, Germany, France, Russia and China — agreed to ease an estimated $7 billion worth of international sanctions that have had a detrimental effect on Iran’s economy.
 The interim agreement is to last for six months while negotiators try to broker a final settlement.

 Both Sherman and Cohen sought to reassure members of the Senate Foreign Relations Committee that the U.S. will continue to enforce existing sanctions even as some are being eased and that those who violate them will be targeted.

 “As part of this effort, over the last six weeks I have traveled to the U.K., Germany, Italy, Austria, Turkey and the United Arab Emirates carrying this message: ‘Iran is not open for business,’” Cohen told skeptical lawmakers.
 “In all of these engagements we have made clear that we will continue to respond to Iran’s efforts to evade our sanctions wherever they may occur. ...
 We are poised to deploy our tools against anyone, anywhere, who violates our sanctions, just as we have always done.”